Paragon CRT: Clear Vision without Surgery or Daytime Lenses

 Corneal Reshaping, or corneal refractive therapy, is a safe, non-surgical and reversible process that uses specially designed CRT® Brand Contact Lenses to gently reshape the surface of your eye during sleep, thereby providing clear vision during the day.
-This eye-reshaping is similar to what happens in LASIK, but there is no surgery.
-The effect is temporary, so lenses must be worn during sleep each night.
+This procedure, also known as orthokeratology (ortho-k), is temporary and reversible, so lenses must be worn during sleep each night.

-For children and adults who have stopped wearing daytime soft contact lenses due to lens dryness or discomfort, Corneal Reshaping with CRT Contact Lenses can provide a healthier alternative and provide clear vision during the day.
+For children and adults who have stopped wearing daytime soft contact lenses due to lens dryness or discomfort, ortho-k with CRT Contact Lenses can provide a healthier alternative and provide clear vision during the day.

 [Story continues below video.]

 Since 1971, the incidence of myopia has increased 66 percent in the U.S. High levels of myopia double the risk of serious ocular health problems such as retinal detachment, cataract and glaucoma, which can lead to vision loss and blindness.

 Myopia affects 1 in 3 in America and 1 in 2 in some Asian countries.
 Myopia affects a quarter of the world's population and by 2020 it's estimated that 2.5 billion people will have myopia.

 With these statistics, like autism, obesity, and diabetes, the incidence of nearsightedness is rising fast enough to be considered an epidemic.
 The danger is that severe myopia increases the risks of retinal detachment, glaucoma, and other eye disorders including blindness.